cesbit/libcleri/README.md

     - `void * dummy` (place holder, this, eof)

 #### `cleri_object_t * cleri_object_new(uint32_t gid, cleri_object_tp tp, cleri_free_object_t free_object, cleri_parse_object_t parse_object)`
 Create and return a new cleri object.
-This function should only be used in case you want to create your own custom element.
+A unique gid is not required but can help you wih identifiying the element in a [parse result](#cleri_parse_t).
+As a rule you should assign 0 in case no specific  This function should only be used in case you want to create your own custom element.

 #### `void cleri_object_incref(cleri_object_t * cl_object)`